Jayme Platt

+Early life

+Platt was born in Redmond, Washington.
+He began his career playing at junior level for the Des Moines Buccaneers in the USHL.
+In two seasons with the Buccaneers, Platt played in 41 regular season and two post season games.

+In 1997 he began his university level career, playing in the NCAA for Lake Superior State University.
+Platt spent four seasons with Lake Superior.

 Career

-Platt began his career playing at junior level for the Des Moines Buccaneers in the USHL.
-In two seasons with the Buccaneers, Platt played in 41 regular season and 2 post season games.

-In 1997 he began his university level career, playing in the NCAA for Lake Superior State University.
-Platt would spend four seasons with Lake Superior, but would share the goaltending duties, and could not force his way into a regular first team spot.
-His performances impressed enough for the ECHL team the Greenville Grrrowl to sign Platt for the 2001/02 season though.
+Platt was signed by the Greenville Grrrowl for the 2001–2002 season.
 In his first senior season, Platt played in 40 games, and kept his goals against average down to 2.53.

-He would again play for the Grrrowl the following season, but would also spend time icing for the Dayton Bombers as well as a handful of games for the AHL Lowell Lock Monsters.
-For the 2003/04 season, Platt made the decision to move to Europe and sign for the EIHL team the Manchester Phoenix.
-It was a move which brought the best from Platt, who would be voted into the EIHL All-Star Second Team due to his outstanding performances - in 56 games, his goals against average was 2.60.

-His impressive debut season led to his signature being sought by a number of teams in the off-season.
-Platt made the decision to remain in the U.K. though, and signed for the Phoenix's rivals, the Sheffield Steelers.
-Platt would again impress and in 41 games kept his average down to 2.15, improving again from his previous season.
+Platt played for the Grrrowl the following season, but also spend time icing for the Dayton Bombers as well as a handful of games for the AHL Lowell Lock Monsters.
+During the 2003–2004 season, Platt made the decision to move to Europe and sign for the EIHL team the Manchester Phoenix.
+It was a move which brought the best from Platt, who was voted into the EIHL All-Star Second Team.
+In 56 games, his goals against average was 2.60.
+Platt later signed with the Phoenix's rivals, the Sheffield Steelers.
+In 41 games, he kept his average down to 2.15, improving again from his previous season.

-The American goaltender would continue to move around the EIHL the following season, as he signed for the Basingstoke Bison.
-Unfortunately, he played in just 5 games for the Bison before being released by mutual consent.
-Platt returned to North America and signed for the Danbury Trashers of the UHL, where he would finish the 2005/06 season.
+Platt later signed with the Basingstoke Bison.
+He played in just five games for the Bison before being released by mutual consent.
+Platt returned to North America and signed for the Danbury Trashers of the UHL, where he finished 2005–2006 season.
 Due to the fraud scandal which enveloped the Trashers, the franchise was suspended from operations in 2006.
 Platt retired as a player afterwards.